szajakubiak/rp2040_enviro_logger/README.md

 | A4           | SDA    |
 | A5           | SCL    |

-## Known requests
+## Data request options
-Device sends the data in the responce to the request received via serial port.
+Measurements are triggered by sending to the device a single char command via serial port connection:
 | Request | Data type              |
 | ------- | ---------------------- |
 | s       | sound sample           |